-- The SharePoint Multilingual User Interface (MUI), which works in both the Classic and Modern experience.
+- The SharePoint Multilingual User Interface (MUI) works in both Classic and Modern experiences.

-- SharePoint Variations which currently only available in the Classic experience.
+- SharePoint Variations, which are currently only available in the Classic experience.

 Multilingual Intranet Option 1: The SharePoint Multilingual User Interface (MUI)

 The SharePoint MUI changes the language of a user’s personal view of site components.
-For example, both an English-speaking user and a French-speaking user would visit the same site under one URL, but the French-speaking user would see the site’s components in French since that is what they have set as their default language.
-Site components include elements like the navigation, settings pages, help content, menus, and controls.
+For example, an English-speaking user and a French-speaking user would visit the same site under one URL, but the French-speaking user would see the site’s components in French since that is what they have set as their default language.
+Site components include navigation, settings pages, help content, menus, and controls.

 French vs English

-However, in collaboration scenarios working in only one language is often okay.
+However, working in only one language is often okay in collaboration scenarios.
 Typically, a team will agree on a default common language in which to work and won’t take the time to translate each piece of content.

 To learn more about SharePoint MUI, please visit this page.